ECW High Incident: Event

 The commentator for High Incident was Joey Styles, with guest commentary from Kurt Angle for the bout between Little Guido and Taz.
 The event was attended by approximately 1,350 people.

 The opening match was a six-man tag team match in which the team of Buh Buh Ray Dudley, Davey Morton, and Hack Meyers defeated Axl Rotten, D-Von Dudley, and J.T.
 Smith when Morton pinned Smith after Louie Spicolli interfered in the match, giving him a Spicolli Driver.
 After the pinfall, D-Von Dudley, Rotten, and Smith attacked Buh Buh Ray Dudley, Morton, and Meyers, and continued the assault until the Gangstas did a run in to make the save.

 The second match saw Mikey Whipwreck defeat Johnny Smith by pinfall with a FrankenMikey.

 After the second match, announcer Joey Styles introduced Olympic medallist Kurt Angle.
 Angle was confronted by Taz, who demanded that he join Styles on commentary for his bout with Little Guido.
 Taz defeated Little Guido in what was billed as a "shoot rules fight" in which the only way to win was by knockout or submission.
 Taz won the bout by submission using the Tazmission.

-The fourth match saw the debut of Chris Candido, who had recently left the World Wrestling Federation.
+The fourth match saw the return of Chris Candido, who had recently left the World Wrestling Federation and worked in ECW 3 years prior.
 Candido pinned Spike Dudley in a short squash following the Blonde Bombshell, a superbomb.

 In the fifth match, Shane Douglas defended his ECW World Television Championship against the debuting Cody Michaels.
 After a series of moves targeting Michaels' neck, Douglas pinned Michaels following a belly-to-belly suplex.
 Following the match, Douglas applied a full nelson to Michaels until Pitbull #2 came to the ring and chased him away.
 Pitbull #2 then threw ring announcer Joel Gertner out of the ring after he insulted him while announcing the result of the match.